Midwinter (video game): Legacy

-An indirect sequel titled Flames of Freedom, also known as Midwinter II: Flames of Freedom or Midwinter 2, was developed by Maelstrom Games and published by MicroProse for the same platforms in 1991.
+The sequel, Midwinter II: Flames of Freedom, was developed by Maelstrom Games and published by MicroProse for the same platforms in 1991.
 In 2014, Chilli Hugger Software announced a Midwinter remake project; originally planned for a 2015 release, the remake has been indefinitely delayed and possibly abandoned.
+In September 2026, an independent developer released Midwinter Fan Remaster, a rebuild of the game in Unreal Engine 5, on Steam in early access, with the permission of the remake rights holder.